jxnwxx/tp/docs/UserGuide.md

 ### Listing all upcoming appointments : `list-appt-upcoming`

-Shows a list of all upcoming appointments with any patient. <br>
+Shows a list of all upcoming appointments with any patient.
 Useful when you want to keep track of your upcoming appointment schedule

 Format: `list-appt-upcoming`